-Sec.
-6. Center for Social Enterprise Development. - There shall be established a Center for Social Enterprise Development (CSED) under the supervision of the Council and to be headed by an Executive Director, which shall have the primary responsibility of implementing comprehensive policies for Social Enterprise Development.
-Specifically, the CSED shall be responsible for:

-- a) The development and implementation of the PRESENT Program as approvedby the Council, with the following components: - Formulation and implementation of social entrepreneurship-oriented strategic economic sub-sector development plans that shall serve as the basis for major policies, projects and activities; - Capacity Building and Sustainability The CSED· will work with qualified Social Enterprise Service Institutions and other intermediaries to design and deliver training and education in social entrepreneurship development, institutional start-up or strengthening, human resource competency and skills training, business planning and advisory services, upgrading of accounting and auditing systems, technical assistance for the installation or improvement of management information systems, technology intervention, technology incubation/commercialization, market studies, and product development competitiveness, business matching activities, trade fairs and missions, policy advocacy, disasterresiliency and other related activities.
+- Sec.
+6. Center for Social Enterprise Development.
+There shall be established a Center for Social Enterprise Development (CSED) under the supervision of the Council and to be headed by an Executive Director, which shall have the primary responsibility of implementing comprehensive policies for Social Enterprise Development.
+Specifically, the CSED shall be responsible for: - a) The development and implementation of the PRESENT Program as approved by the Council, with the following components: - 1.
+Formulation and implementation of social entrepreneurship-oriented strategic economic sub-sector development plans that shall serve as the basis for major policies, projects and activities; - 2.
+Capacity Building and Sustainability The CSED will work with qualified Social Enterprise Service Institutions and other intermediaries to design and deliver training and education in social entrepreneurship development, institutional start-up or strengthening, human resource competency and skills training, business planning and advisory services, upgrading of accounting and auditing systems, technical assistance for the installation or improvement of management information systems, technology intervention, technology incubation/commercialization, market studies, and product development competitiveness, business matching activities, trade fairs and missions, policy advocacy, disaster-resiliency and other related activities. - 3.
+Research and Development The CSED in coordination with the NEDA, DOST, DTI, National Anti-Poverty Commission and other appropriate agencies, research institutions, and intermediaries, shall develop and enhance a research and development system that:

-- Research and Development The CSED in coordination with the NEDA, DOST, DTI, and other appropriate agencies, research institutions, and intermediaries, shall develop and enhance a research and development system that: - provides studies on opportunities for poverty reduction and SE development in key economic subsectors and other inputs for the Council to undertake strategic planning for programs and projects; - ii. equip SEs and support institutions with services and technologies that are appropriate for enhancing the participation and benefits of the poor in various economic subsectors; and - iii. equip SEs and support institutions with innovative, and sustainable approaches to improve access of the poor to quality basic social services. - 4.
-Information and Marketing Assistance The CSED shall promote the development and expansion of local and foreign markets for the products and services of SEs.
-Towards this, the CSED shall: - i. establish a marketing assistance program that will assist SEs match supply with demand in both domestic and foreign markets, as well as promote SE products and services through tri-media, trade fairs and trade missions; and - ii. develop install and sustain a market information system for SEs with the assistance of the DTI and DOT.
-All government departments, agencies, bureaus, research institutions, as well as the Local Government Units (LGUs) shall consolidate and continuously update

-1all relevant information and data that would be of use to SEs on a2periodic basis and make such data available in a dedicated website3on the internet.

-- b) Establishment and implementation of criteria and process for the qualification of SEs that shall be eligible for support and other incentives as provided by this Act and as approved by the Council; - c) Identification of sources of financing for the SE sector not limited to grants, loans and equity financing for enterprise incubation, start-up and expansion; - 9 d) Management of multi-stakeholder convergence programs and activities among 10 government agencies and private organizations in support of the PRESENT 11 Program;
+1 i. provides studies on opportunities for poverty reduction and SE 2 development in key economic subsectors and other inputs for the 3 Council to undertake strategic planning for programs and projects; 4 ii. equip SEs and support institutions with services and technologies 5 that are appropriate for enhancing the participation and benefits of 6 the poor in various economic subsectors; and 7 iii. equip SEs and support institutions with innovative, and sustainable 8 approaches to improve access of the poor to quality basic social 9 services.
+10 4.
+Information and Marketing Assistance - The CSED shall promote the 11 development and expansion of local and foreign markets for the 12 products and services of SEs.
+Towards this, the CSED shall: 13 i. establish a marketing assistance program that will assist SEs match 14 supply with demand in both domestic and foreign markets, as well 15 as promote SE products and services through tri-media, trade fairs 16 and trade missions; and 17 ii. develop install and sustain a market information system for SEs with the assistance of the DTI and DOT.
+All government departments, 18 agencies, bureaus, research institutions, as well as the Local 19 20 Government Units (LGUs) shall consolidate and continuously update 21 all relevant information and data that would be of use to SEs on a periodic basis and make such data available in a dedicated website 22 23 on the internet.
+24 Establishment and implementation of criteria and process for the qualification b) 25 of SEs that shall be eligible for support and other incentives as provided by this 26 Act and as approved by the Council; 27 Identification of sources of financing for the SE sector not limited to grants, c) loans and equity financing for enterprise incubation, start-up and expansion; 28 29 d) Management of multi-stakeholder convergence programs and activities among 30 government agencies and private organizations in support of the PRESENT 31 Program;